skellis46/finger-pointing-moon/jes-application-details.md

 1. Develop and publish eleven outputs based on the research and development components of _Finger Pointing Moon_;
 2. Create experimental fieldwork conditions by which to articulate clear limitations of practice-research, and creatively document these conditions and findings;
-3. Establish and support a vibrant community of artist-scholars that are able to discuss and share their work across disciplines;
+3. Establish, develop and support a vibrant community of artist-scholars that are able to discuss and share their work across disciplines;
 4. Develop and engage diverse audiences through a range of communication, impact and public engagement strategies that become sites for inspiration and learning;
 5. Work closely with project partners to build and sustain collaborations that traverse divisions between academic and professional practices;
 6. Centre the body as a means to understand the artistic-scholarly limits of practice-research;